 Be sure the one you choose is the right size holes or slots for your type of litter.

-Plastic scoops are less expensive than metal but not as durable.
-However, some are better quality and sturdier than others.
+Plastic scoops are less expensive than metal but not as durable… some are better quality and sturdier than others.

 They can crack and break, especially if you have to scrape clumps that have stuck to the sides or bottom of the litter box.

-Plastic scoops have more variety of hole/slot sizes.
-Some are made for fine sifting, while others are for pellets.
+Plastic scoops vary in hole/slot size… some are made for fine sifting, others for large pellets.

-Be sure the one you choose is the right size holes or slots for the type of litter you use.
+Be sure the one you choose has the right size holes or slots for the type of litter you use.